-A father in his late 30’s was working at an open mining pit, stacking a heavy conveyer belt onto a truck.
-He and the construction team were using a front-end loader to raise the conveyer onto the truck, when the hydraulics on the loader failed, causing the conveyer to fall and crush the young father.
-Nate investigated the incident for the family and determined, with the help of an engineering expert, that there was a defect in the hydraulic system that caused the failure.
+A father in his late 30s was working at an open mining pit, stacking a heavy conveyor belt onto a truck.
+He and the construction team were using a front-end loader to raise the conveyor onto the truck when the hydraulics on the loader failed, causing the conveyor to fall and crush the young father.
+Nate investigated the incident for the family and, with the help of an engineering expert, determined that there was a defect in the hydraulic system that caused the failure.
 The case settled without a lawsuit for a confidential seven-figure sum.

 Car vs. Bus Crash

-A school bus driver in Blue Earth County was driving 11 kids on a gravel road one morning.
-As she drove up to an intersection with a paved highway, she slowed for a yield sign but didn’t stop.
-The school bus driver pulled out in front of a mother and her child and caused a horrific crash.
+One morning, a school bus driver in Blue Earth County was driving 11 kids on a gravel road.
+As she drove up to an intersection with a paved highway, she slowed for a yield sign, but didn’t stop.
+The school bus driver pulled out in front of a mother and her child, and caused a horrific crash.
 The mother’s spine was permanently injured.
-She found a doctor in Mankato who was able to help with her pain by using treatments called Radio Frequency Neurtotomy (or “RFN) to burn the nerves in her back and by injecting cortisone into her neck to calm the pain caused by herniated discs.
-The treatment went on for 5 years and cost about $250,000.00.
-The bus company, its attorneys, and its insurance company blamed the mother for not stopping and letting the bus pass in front of her, said she didn’t really need the medical treatment that helped her live her life and that even if she did need the treatment, it was too expensive and they shouldn’t have to pay for it.
+She found a doctor in Mankato who was able to help with her pain by using treatments called Radio Frequency Neurotomy (RFN) to burn the nerves in her back and by injecting cortisone into her neck to calm the pain caused by herniated discs.
+The treatment went on for five years and cost about $250,000.
+The bus company, its attorneys, and its insurance company blamed the mother for not stopping and letting the bus pass in front of her.
+They said she didn’t really need the medical treatment that helped her live her life, and that even if she did need the treatment, it was too expensive and they shouldn’t have to pay for it.
 Another firm was handling the case and the bus company’s insurance company offered less than $10,000 in settlement.
 The other firm called Nate to try the case.
 Nate tried the case to a Blue Earth County jury in Mankato.
-The jury found the harm done to the mother was worth $485,000.00.
+The jury found the harm done to the mother was worth $485,000.

-As a result of the crash, Plaintiff sustained a serious traumatic brain injury requiring surgery, a broken nose, cracked ribs, cracked pelvis, bruised lungs and liver, lacerations to his leg, some burns from engine of the vehicle and numerous other scrapes, cuts and abrasions.
-He was transported to Regions Hospital and spent about 30 days in the hospital.
+As a result of the crash, Plaintiff sustained a serious traumatic brain injury requiring surgery, a broken nose, cracked ribs, cracked pelvis, bruised lungs and liver, lacerations to his leg, burns from the engine of the vehicle, and numerous other scrapes, cuts and abrasions.
+He was transported to Regions Hospital and spent about 30 days in the there.
 He suffered diffuse cerebral edema and a left hemispheric intraparenchymal hemorrhagic foci with a large subdural hematoma.
-He underwent which included a left frontotemporal parietal craniectomy to relieve swelling, decompression and removal of the subdural hematoma and partial evacuation of the left temporal lobe hematoma.
-The plan was to save piece of cranium removed and replace it after the swelling subsided, However, the bone ended up getting infected and was not usable.
-Instead, a couple of months after discharge he underwent an acrylic cranioplasty.
-Plaintiff has recovered from most of his injuries but continues to suffer the effects of the traumatic brain injury.
-He is able to live on his own and is able to handle all of his daily activities on his own.
+He underwent surgery which included a left frontotemporal parietal craniectomy to relieve swelling, decompression and removal of the subdural hematoma and partial evacuation of the left temporal lobe hematoma.
+The plan was to save part of cranium removed and replace it after the swelling subsided.
+However, the bone ended up getting infected and was not usable.
+Instead, a couple of months after discharge, he underwent an acrylic cranioplasty.
+Plaintiff has recovered from most of his injuries, but continues to suffer the effects of the traumatic brain injury.
+He is able to live on his own and handle all of his daily activities.
 The case was settled for the liability limits of $500,000 and the UIM limits of $100,000 for a total of $600,000.
 A large portion of the settlement proceeds were put into a structured annuity.

 Maridell was reluctant to sue her boyfriend for his negligence.
 Eventually, Maridell’s son took over and allowed TSR Injury Law to go forward in a comprehensive manner.
 An accident reconstruction was preformed, and it was determined that Maridell’s boyfriend was the majority at fault, but the other driver failed to take any type of evasive maneuvers.
 Even though the other driver had the right of way, photo and skid mark analysis proved the second driver was not keeping a proper lookout.